Policy and Procedure

-- Effectively address complaints to support volunteers and staff.
+- Effectively address complaints to support volunteers and paid team members.

-- Share information between local activities and the Support Centre, making sure each complaint is effectively handled and data is collated at Support Centre as appropriate.
+- Share information between local activities and the Support Centre, making sure each complaint is effectively handled and data is collated as appropriate.

 - Follow the policy and procedure for every complaint, wherever it comes from.